ircv3/ircv3.github.io/faq.md

 Originally, we were setup by the Atheme group to develop extensions to the IRC client protocol.
 These days, the direction of the IRCv3 WG is led by the [technical board]({{site.baseurl}}/charter.html).

 We're just a collection of server, client, and bot/library developers that work together to produce new specifications and try to push IRC forward.
-Anyone's free to join, and as long as you agree with [our charter](/charter.html) we're happy to get your opinions, suggestions and feedback.
+Anyone's free to join, and as long as you agree with [our charter](/charter.html) we're happy to get your suggestions, ideas and feedback.

 ### Is there a roadmap or timeline?